leon-arndt/unity-gamedev-blog/_posts/2022-09-30-Asset-Naming-Conventions.md

 **Consistency within domains**
 Not all files in a Unity project need to follow the same conventions, here are some examples:
 - C# files might use PascalCasing
-- JSON loca files might use kebab-casing
+- JSON localization files might use kebab-casing

 However:
 - All C# files should have consistent rules for casing.
 [Microsoft Code Conventions is a good place to start](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).